geekiam/website/static/posts/git-repository-design-considerations.md

 * A repository that contains more than 1 Logical project
 * The project are mostly likely unrelated, loosely connected or can be connected, in some cases they don't even need to be connected.

+#### Advantages of a Mono Repository

+##### Simplified Organisation
+Projects are organised and grouped together in a whichever logically consistent approach required.
+This may have a side effect of providing an easier mechanism to navigating projects,  as if everything is on a network-based file system.

+##### Simplified Dependencies

+In Mono-Repo's there is a usually a mechanism for versioning and specifying dependencies.
+However, the reality is, this mechanism is usually cumbersome and involve a lot of overhead.

+##### Tooling
+The big attraction to Mono-Repo's is that usually easy for teams and organisation to develop their own internal custom build and deploy tools.

 ### Multi Repository